Akta3d/Akta3d_MP3_And_Led/README.md

 ## Web App
 A sample web app is available.
 It allow to control "all" main feature directly from a browser.
 Just need set the gateway ip in code or in connection gui.
 During save, the ip is stored in LocalStorage.

+### Progressive Web App
-Possibility to install the webApp on smartphone.
+Allow to install the webApp on smartphone.
+We need start a webserver, for the first time ton serve index.html then install the web app.
+- cd WebApp
+- npm i
+- npm start
+- go to 127.0.0.1:8080 or youtIp:8080 then install the WebApp